What is Myopia?

 What is Myopia Control?

-Myopia Control is treatment methods that help slow down the progression of myopia.
+Myopia Control is a treatment method that helps slow down the progression of myopia.
 These methods include drops, like Atropine or specialty contact lenses.

 Why is it important?